rstudio/keras3/man-src/k_qr/2-translated.Rmd

 #        [-0.5070925   0.2760267 ]
 #        [-0.8451542  -0.34503305]], shape=(3, 2), dtype=float32)
 ```

+@returns
+A tuple containing two tensors.
+The first tensor represents the
+orthogonal matrix Q, and the second tensor represents the upper
+triangular matrix R.

 @param x Input tensor.
 @param mode A string specifying the mode of the QR decomposition.